adoeller/tcchibiofs/README.md

 ## Requirements

 - Windows 7 or newer
-- Total Commander 9.0 or newer (64-bit recommended)
+- Total Commander 9.0 or newer (64-bit)
 - Mayhem firmware ≥ 2.0 on HackRF/PortaPack
 - Flipper Zero with current firmware (Stock, Unleashed, Momentum, Xtreme — all okay)
 - USB cable (the usual kind)